The 6 Best Essential Oils For Athletes

 The Benefits Of Essential Oils For Runners

-When asked if essential oils are shown to improve athletic performance, I would argue that there is sufficient evidence that they can help.
+When asked if essential oils are shown to improve athletic performance, I would argue that sufficient evidence can help.
 Is it a magical fix to help you shave minutes off of your 5K time?
 Nope.
 However, it might give you just the subtle edges you need to power through that next workout.

 Get yourself a diffuser, buy a few simple oils to start yourself out, and start experimenting.
 If a few of these scents sound intriguing to you, those are the ones you should start with!